fivequarters/fusebit.io/src/_blog/_posts/using-linear-with-everyauth.md

 ### Finished route

 After the authorization flow finishes, control is returned to your application by redirecting the user to the configured `finishedUrl` in the `authorize` route.
-The redirection includes query parameters that your application can use to know the [operation status](https://github.com/fusebit/everyauth-express#parameters---2).
+The redirection includes query parameters that your application can use to know the [operation status](https://github.com/fusebit/everyauth-express#authorizeserviceid-options).
 You can use any path for the route.
 Just ensure it matches what you have configured in the `finishedUrl` property.
 In this route, you can now interact with the Linear API by leveraging the EveryAuth service to get a fresh access token.

+### Show User Profile and Last Ten Issues

-We will get the authorizing Linear user information and last 10 `Open` issues assigned to the user using the REST API.
+We will get the information of the user who authenticated  with Linear n and also the last 10 `Open` issues assigned to them, using the REST API.

 ```javascript
 app.get('/finished', handleSession, async (req, res) => {